 You might have wondered – these websites report individual research findings in a news format or publish short articles about a specific topic or give practical insights.
 Does anyone summarize the trends from multiple research findings and put them together?
 Yes!
 That is Cognition Today’s purpose:) This site has a long way to go and is relatively young (1.7 years), so I won’t add it to the list.

-Finally, you can use Google Scholar to explore published papers, pre-prints, and book chapters.
+You can use Google Scholar to explore published papers, pre-prints, and book chapters.
 If some are behind a paywall, you can click the “All N versions.”
 You can also look at the Related articles section to find more relevant content.

 Misc. psychology websites with quality content